We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 Garnished with sesame seeds and a side of kimchee.

 Overall, Windsor is such a great place to visit and well worth the trip especially if you are planning to be in London.
 It is just too convenient to pass up.
 If you do get the chance to spend a day in Windsor, you won’t be disappointed.
+Be sure to get The London Pass to save yourself some money.
+Windsor castle and many other attractions are included in the pass!

 Have you been to Windsor?
 What did you think?